-A well-designed commission structure is the cornerstone of a motivated and high-performing sales force in pharmaceutical sales.
+A well-designed commission structure, a.k.a incentive structure, is the cornerstone of a motivated and high-performing sales force in pharmaceutical sales.

 In this blog, we’ll just stick to discussing the common commission structures in pharma sales.